mvolkmann/blog/src/prolog.md

      (father(P, C); mother(P, C)).
    ```

-1. Ask whether a specific relationship is true ... a query with no variables.
+1. Ask whether a specific relationship is true using a query with no variables.

    For example, `?- grandfather(richard, amanda).` outputs `true`.

-1. Ask for values for which a relationship is true ...
+1. Ask for values for which a relationship is true
-   a query with variables.
+   using a query with variables.

    For example, `?- grandfather(G, amanda).` sets `G` to `richard`
    Sometimes there are multiple values for which a query holds.